 Meanwhile the EPIC4 program has effected parental based tagging (PBT) of hatchery Coho stocks in Southern BC to allow for genotyping of the majority of hatchery Coho smolts released into the Salish Sea.
 This work enables subsequent identification of clipped juveniles and adults by stock and year of origin, release strategy, and parentage history, as well as detailed investigations of differences in early marine distribution patterns of different hatchery Coho stocks.
 Furthermore, genetic based sampling of returning adults will allow for identification of genetic, physiological and environmental factors that affect family-specific survival rates of hatchery Coho salmon, which may support provide a means to allow reduced hatchery Coho production while sustaining or improving adult production.

 Parental-based tagging is non-lethal and separates salmon into families to better study their genetics and to identify the year in which they were produced (i.e. age).
 PBT allows for studies of:

 These tools can support a meaningful evaluation of hatchery programs with an objective to increase salmon production.

 The goal of this component of our Hatchery Effectiveness Program was to complete a comprehensive review of the current scientific methods that could be applied to improve effectiveness of hatchery production.
 This includes an assessment of:

-Goals for this project include the following:
+Goals and products for this project include the following: